DaseinPhaos/alter-intro-std-rs/text/marker-readme.md

 pub trait Copy: Clone { }
 ```

 This trait represents a type whose values can be duplicated by simply "copying bits".
-Types implementing this trait changes the default "moving" behavior of variable binding into by-value copying.
+Types implementing this trait changes the default "moving" semantic of variable binding into by-value copying.

 Note that this trait derives from `Clone`, which totally makes sense: a type that can be trivially duplicated of course can also be trivially cloned.
 It also means that for a `T: Copy` and some `x: T`, `let y = x;` is equivalent to `let y = x.clone();`.